-Person responsible for policy: SMSC coordinator
+Person responsible for policy: PHSE coordinator

 At Sparkenhoe Community Primary School we respect every child's need for and rights to an environment where safety, security, praise, recognition and opportunity for taking responsibility are available.
-Bullying of any kind is unacceptable in our school.
-Our anti-bullying policy ensures that all our children can learn in a supportive, caring and safe environment without fear of being bullied.
+We aim to provide a safe, caring and friendly climate for learning for all our pupils to allow them to improve their life chances and help them maximise their potential.
+We also aim to produce an inclusive environment for all pupils which openly discusses differences between people and celebrates diversity.
+Bullying is wrong and damages individual children.
+We therefore do all we can to prevent it, by developing a school ethos in which bullying is regarded as unacceptable Our antibullying policy ensures that all our children can learn in a supportive, caring and safe environment without fear of being bullied.
 If bullying does occur, all pupils should be able to tell and know that incidents will be dealt with promptly and effectively.
 We are a TELLING school.
 This means that anyone who knows that bullying is happening is expected to tell the staff, parents or a trusted adult.
 Written with reference to Preventing & Tackling Bullying DfE October 2014.